PrefectHQ/prefect/docs/concepts/work-pools.md

 ### Worker Types

 Below is a list of available worker types.
-Note that most worker types will require installation of
+Note that most worker types will require installation of an additional package.

 | Worker Type | Description | Required Package |
 | --- | --- | --- |